Dani3lSun/apex-plugin-spotlight/README.md

 ## Changelog

+#### 1.3.6 - If "Show Processing" option is on, also display a waiting spinner when redirecting to APEX pages

 #### 1.3.5 - Added option to show a waiting indicator for processing AJAX call

 #### 1.3.4 - Reorganized JavaScript structure (instead of public namespace, extend apex.da with private functions)